Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 Unstable hemodynamics (tendency to hypertension);

-· No symptoms of CNS damage (only asthenic syndrome);
+· no symptoms of central nervous system damage (only asthenic syndrome);

 Neurological status:

-· Assessment of the level of consciousness using the 15-point scale of Glasgow coma;
+· assessment of the level of consciousness using the 15-point Glasgow Coma Scale;

-· Determination of the severity of cerebral syndrome (mild, moderate, pronounced);
+· determination of the severity of the cerebral syndrome (mild, moderate, severe);

-· The presence of meningeal signs (rigidity of the occipital muscles, symptoms of Kernig, Brudzinsky, Bekhterev, Lessazh, Bogolepov, etc.);
+· presence of meningeal signs (stiff neck, symptoms of Kernig, Brudzinsky, Bekhterev, Lessage, Bogolepov, etc.);

 · Strong headache;